 - Evaluating RESEA: How Does it Help My State and Where Do We Start?
-This webinar identifies learning goals and use evaluation and evidence as an ongoing program improvement process for RESEA programs.
-Different types of evaluation designs, resources evaluability assessments resources, logic models are shared.
+This webinar identifies learning goals and uses evaluation and evidence as an ongoing program improvement process for RESEA programs.

 - What Evaluation Designs are Right for My State?
-This webinar presents what states can expect to learn from different types of evaluations.
-Attendees will also receive practical tips for conducting each type of evaluation.
+This webinar presents what states can expect to learn from different types of evaluations and shares practical tips for conducting each type of evaluation.

 - What Evaluation Details Do I Need for a Plan and How Long will it Take?
 This webinar prepares states to plan evaluation activities from start to finish.
 Attendees will explore common activities at each stage of the evaluation.

 - Procuring and Selecting an Independent Evaluator.
 This webinar provides an overview of procurement activities and elements to support states in selecting qualified, independent evaluators to conduct high quality evaluations.